ora0600/apache-kafka-as-a-service-by-confluent/README.md

-Webinar Serie:
-Apache Kafka as a Service in GCP, Azure and AWS by Confluent fully managed
+# Webinar Serie: Apache Kafka as a Service in GCP, Azure and AWS by Confluent fully managed

-Based on current survey results the most attractive Confluent components are:
+A deep dive Webinar serie: Apache Kafka as a Service in GCP, Azure and AWS by Confluent focused on these main Confluent Kafka components
-Kafka in general,
+* Kafka in general,
-Connect,
+* Connect,
-Schema Registry,
+* Schema Registry,
-Kafka Streams,
+* Kafka Streams,
-CP Ansible,
+* CP Ansible,
-and Confluent Cloud
+* and Confluent Cloud

-Based on this result SE CEMEA will attract our customers with a deep dive Webinar serie:
-Apache Kafka as a Service in GCP, Azure and AWS by Confluent

-Presenters from Confluent:
+## Presenters from Confluent:
-Jan Svoboda
+* Jan Svoboda
-Suvad Sahovic
+* Suvad Sahovic
-Carsten Mützlitz
+* Carsten Mützlitz

-Attendees:
+## Attendees:
-All industries, all titles
+* All industries, all titles

-Webinar content:
+## Webinar content:

-Title: Apache Kafka as a Service - Kafka in der Cloud - in GCP, Azure and AWS by Confluent fully-managed A webinar serie with  5  deep dive session, each week 1 session starting End of September ½ day Confluent Cloud accelerator package by SE Promotion code 100-200$
+### Title: Apache Kafka as a Service - Kafka in der Cloud - in GCP, Azure and AWS by Confluent fully-managed
-Promotion condition: only for real use cases
+A webinar serie with  5  deep dive session

-Content of the serie:
+### Content of the serie:
 Based on real stories like price scaping, marketing channels in telegram, micro services platform and AR APP Confluent will explain how easy it is to work with Confluent Cloud.

-Webinar Serie
+### Webinar Serie
 Structure of a session:
 Start with an overview - what to achieve
 Wrap-up of last session (if this is not the first session)